Ziyan1/PhotoBrowser/README.md

 # PhotoBrowser
-the final version of the assignment
+the final version of the assignment.
+You can import it in the Eclipse to run it.
+Thank you!

 function：
 - open an image on your computer(image filter for format jps,png,git)